.com vs .net: Key differences between these domain extensions

 Instantly check domain name availability.

-Thus, check both .com and .net options on a domain checker and purchase both domains if possible.
+Thus, check both .com and .net options and purchase both domains if possible.

-One more thing you should be aware of is that your contact details are visible through WHOIS lookup tools.
+One more thing you should be aware of is that your contact details might be visible through WHOIS lookup tools.
 To protect your personal data, consider implementing domain privacy protection.

 Conclusion